squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 1. When you are happy that the changes you made amount to a contribution that the maintainer(s) could integrate into the codebase, finalize the pull request.
-This signals to everyone that consider the work 'done' and that the work can be reviewed with a view to accept and integrate it.
+This signals to everyone that consider the work 'done' and that it can be reviewed with a view to accepting and integrating it.

-2. Request a review from the maintainer.
+2. Request a review from the maintainer, `@squidfunk`.

 3. The maintainer may make comments on your code, which you should discuss with them.
+Bear in mind when doing this that the maintainer may have a different point of view compared to yours.
+They will often take a more long-term perspective of maintaining the project in the years to come while you may be more focused on the specific issue or feature that you worked on.
+Please keep the discussion respectful at all times.

+    It is important to note that not all pull requests get incorporated int the codebase.
+The reasons can vary.
+The work may bring to light other issues that block integration of the pull request.
+Sometimes it helps uncover better ways of doing things or shows that a more general approach is needed.
+All of this is fine and helps the project progress, even if specific changes are not, ultimately, accepted.

-4. Make any requested changes but committing them to your local clone and pushing them up to your fork.
+4. Make any requested changes by committing them to your local clone and pushing them up to your fork.
 This will automatically update the pull request.
    It may well take a few iterations to get your contributions to an acceptable state.
 You can help the process along by carefully reading comments made and